Last updated on August 25th, 2022

 Start by trimming your fresh, long green beans.
 I just snap the end off with the string.
 It takes me a couple of minutes to trim a pound of green beans.

-Then, add about a tablespoon of canola oil to your pan over medium heat.
+Then, add about a tablespoon of canola oil to your pan over medium-high heat.

 While that’s heating up, dice a small onion.
 Now here’s where you can start tweaking my recipe a little.
 I like my onions caramelized!
 Like really, really caramelized almost to the point of being burnt.

-Which means that I pretty much always will put my onions in the preheated pan first.
-That way they get a couple minutes head start in the cooking process.
+This means that I pretty much always will put my onions in the preheated pan first.
+That way, they get a couple of minutes head start in the cooking process.
 If you don’t like your onions quite so well done, just wait and add them for the last 5 minutes or so of cooking.

 Add your trimmed green beans to the pan and cook, stirring occasionally.
 I cooked mine for about 10 minutes or so.
-That gave me a tender, crisp green bean.
-If you liked yours more on the tender, soft side just cook a bit longer.
+That gave me a crunchy texture.
+If you liked yours more on the tender, the soft side just cooks a bit longer.

-Add about 3 cloves of minced garlic for the last minute of cooking.
+Add about 3 cloves of fresh garlic for the last minute of cooking.
 Stir well to get it all combined in there with the onions and green beans.

 Variations to Chinese Style Green Beans

-- You could also add ginger to the final step when you add the soy sauce.
-I’m not a personal fan of ginger so I left it out.
+- You could also add fresh ginger to the final step when you add the soy sauce.
+I’m not a personal fan of ginger, so I left it out.